-Prior to making an application we invite you to have a discussion with the current Chair of the Finance, Audit and Risk Committee, Dr Chris Westcott.
-Please contact the Governance and Corporate Services Manager, Oliver O'Hanlon (o.ohanlon@sciencecouncil.org) to arrange an informal discussion.
+Prior to making an application we invite you to have a discussion with us.
+Please contact the Governance and Corporate Services Manager, Oliver O'Hanlon (o.ohanlon@sciencecouncil.org).

 If you do wish to apply, please visit our application website where you will be asked to provide an up to date CV (which should be no more than 2 pages in length) and covering letter (which should be no more than 2 pages in length) outlining your suitability for the role.
 Please note that we will not accept applications that do not include a CV and covering letter.
 Please also provide details of two referees that we may contact (we will not contact your referees without your prior consent).